Protégé

 A New Arrival on Huguenot Street

 Franschhoek's main thoroughfare, Huguenot Street, carries more dining weight per metre than almost anywhere else in South Africa.
 The village has long operated as a kind of pressure test for ambitious kitchens: the visitors are well-travelled, the wine list comparisons are constant, and the proximity of established names like La Petite Colombe and Le Quartier Français means a new restaurant must find a clear position quickly.
-Protégé, at number 18, enters this context as a gastronomic restaurant with a distinctly produce-led identity: colourful plates, exuberant flavours, and a kitchen philosophy that treats vegetables as a primary rather than peripheral concern.
+Protégé, at number 18, is a restaurant with a distinctly produce-led identity: colourful plates, exuberant flavours, and a kitchen philosophy that treats vegetables as a primary rather than peripheral concern.

 That positioning matters more than it might seem.
 Franschhoek's better-known tables tend toward the classical or the architectural.
 The wine valley setting encourages a certain formality, a sense that the meal should match the mountain backdrop and the cellar beneath it.
 Protégé reads differently: the aesthetic is refined but not stiff, and the cooking carries the kind of visual energy that signals a kitchen interested in the plate as an experience in itself rather than as a delivery mechanism for protein.